-major event day means a day classified as a Major Event Day by the IEEE standard 1366-2012: IEEE Guide for Electric Power Distribution Reliability Indices where the "reporting period" referred to in that classification comprises a regulatory year.
+major event day means a day classified as a Major Event Day by the major event day payment means the payment described in clause 14.6.1.

+IEEE standard 1366-2012: IEEE Guide for Electric Power Distribution Reliability Indices, where the "reporting period" referred to in that classification comprises a regulatory year.